chaoss/wg-metrics-models/README.md

 [Infrastructure](focus-areas/infrastructure) | Metrics models that could be used in infrastructure |
 [Scientific and Academic](focus-areas/scientific-academic) | Metrics models that could be used in scientific and academic settings |

-### Released Metrics
+### Released Metrics Models
-A section guiding the user to the released metrics.

-- Link to the [metrics](https://chaoss.community/metrics/) page on the website

-Link to the [translations](https://github.com/chaoss/translations) repository.

-## Contributors
+We have not released any metrics models to date.

 ### Chairs